The Mint Las Vegas: Shows

-Patsy Cline performed at the Mint Casino's "Merri-Mint Theater" from November 23 - December 28, 1962, three months before her fatal plane crash.
+Patsy Cline performed at the Mint Casino's "Merri-Mint Theater" from Nov.
+25 to Dec.
+27, 1962 three months before her fatal plane crash.
 She appeared with Tompall & the Glaser Brothers, and at one point developed "Vegas Throat" due to the dry desert heat.
 For several shows, Cline lip-synched to her records.
 Kitty Wells followed Patsy into The Mint.
 The Wilburn Brothers, with Loretta Lynn as part of their act, played the Merri-Mint for a couple of nights in October 1962.
 Tompall & the Glaser Brothers were also headliners at The Mint for six weeks from May to June 1963.

 According to author Larry Jordan, in his book "Jim Reeves: His Untold Story," Reeves also played at the Mint Casino in the early-1960s.
 Peter Urquidi, "Man of Many Sounds", played the Top of the Mint for more than a decade until the early-1970s.
 Upstairs in the lounge was the Johnny Elvis Foster show For The Love Of Elvis.
 The Memphis Sound also played at the Mint.
 Sidney Fields of Abbott and Costello fame appeared on the same bill in a comedy act.